Home » Movies » Riddick (2013)

 Book Adaptations and Differences

-Riddick is not based on a book.
-It is an original story written by David Twohy, who wrote and directed all three films in the trilogy.
-The film is a direct continuation of the narrative and character lore established in Pitch Black and The Chronicles of Riddick.
+Riddick is not an adaptation of a book.
+It is an original story conceived by director David Twohy and Vin Diesel.
+The screenplay was written by Twohy, continuing the narrative he started with Pitch Black and The Chronicles of Riddick.

 Memorable Scenes and Quotes